TheTrueBark/TyranidScreeps2.0/docs/hivemind.md

 ## Modules

 - **spawn** – Handles panic bootstrap and miner demand.
+Queues miner and hauler tasks so hauler count automatically scales with available miners.
   Converts room state into HTM tasks consumed by the `spawnManager`.
   Modules can be added later for building, defense or expansion logic.